Data remanence: Feasibility of recovering overwritten data

 Peter Gutmann investigated data recovery from nominally overwritten media in the mid-1990s.
 He suggested magnetic force microscopy may be able to recover such data, and developed specific patterns, for specific drive technologies, designed to counter such.
 These patterns have come to be known as the Gutmann method.
 Gutmann's belief in the possibility of data recovery is based on many questionable assumptions and factual errors that indicate a low level of understanding of how hard drives work.

 Daniel Feenberg, an economist at the private National Bureau of Economic Research, claims that the chances of overwritten data being recovered from a modern hard drive amount to "urban legend".
 He also points to the "18 1/2-minute gap" Rose Mary Woods created on a tape of Richard Nixon discussing the Watergate break-in.
 Erased information in the gap has not been recovered, and Feenberg claims doing so would be an easy task compared to recovery of a modern high density digital signal.

 As of November 2007, the United States Department of Defense considers overwriting acceptable for clearing magnetic media within the same security area/zone, but not as a sanitization method.
 Only degaussing or physical destruction is acceptable for the latter.

 On the other hand, according to the 2014 NIST Special Publication 800-88 Rev. 1 (p.
 7): "For storage devices containing magnetic media, a single overwrite pass with a fixed pattern such as binary zeros typically hinders recovery of data even if state of the art laboratory techniques are applied to attempt to retrieve the data."
 An analysis by Wright et al. of recovery techniques, including magnetic force microscopy, also concludes that a single wipe is all that is required for modern drives.
 They point out that the long time required for multiple wipes "has created a situation where many organizations ignore the issue [altogether] – resulting in data leaks and loss."

+NIST SP 800-88 Rev 2 was released in September 2025 and it no longer gives guidance on media specific wiping, instead directs to IEEE 2883:2022 standard.